Joe Moll – Executive Director

 Daniel joined the trust in May of 2016.
 Daniel first fell in love with land trusts in New England where he served as the Stewardship Manager for the Vermont chapter of The Nature Conservancy between 2003 and 2006.
 Just before coming to lush western Oregon, Daniel spent 7 years working as Stewardship Director for the Texas Land Conservancy.
 He holds an B.A. in Geography from the University of Texas at Austin.
 Daniel is always looking forward to the next hike with his family, and hearing another bad pun.

 Brandi has worked for the Trust since 2009 and is proud to be a native of the McKenzie watershed.
-With such deep roots she feels very fortunate to have the opportunity to help preserve the natural lands she grew up in and connect our community to these amazing places.
-In 2008 Brandi adopted Awbrey Park, a city park in her neighborhood where she hosts a monthly volunteer work party focused on stewarding the natural area of the park.
+With such deep roots, she feels very fortunate to have the opportunity to help preserve the natural lands she grew up in and connect our community to these amazing places.
+In 2008, Brandi adopted Awbrey Park, a city park in her neighborhood, where she hosts a monthly volunteer work party focused on stewarding the natural area of the park.
 This led her to MRT.
-Previously Brandi worked in community relations and conducted market research for the airline industry.
-She enjoys kayaking, backpacking, yoga, photography, cycling and pretends to fly fish – “Fly fishing offers me a great excuse to stand in the middle of the river and look like I belong”.
+Previously, Brandi worked in community relations and conducted market research for the airline industry.
+She enjoys kayaking, backpacking, yoga, photography, cycling, and she pretends to fly fish.
+“Fly fishing offers me a great excuse to stand in the middle of the river and look like I belong,” she says.

 Christer LaBrecque – Restoration Projects Manager